-Independent Assurance Report on Clariant’s Non-Financial Reporting 2019
+Independent Assurance Report on the Clariant Sustainability Reporting 2020

 To the Board of Directors of Clariant Ltd, Muttenz

-We have been engaged to perform assurance procedures to provide limited assurance on the non-financial performance reporting of Clariant Ltd and its consolidated subsidiaries (“Clariant”) for the year ended 31 December 2019.
+We have been engaged to perform assurance procedures to provide limited assurance on the sustainability reporting of Clariant Ltd and its consolidated subsidiaries (“Clariant”) for the year ended 31 December 2020.

 Scope and subject matter

-Our limited assurance engagement focused on the 2019 non-financial performance indicators as published on Clariant’s website1 http://reports.clariant.com/2019/integrated-report and marked with the label PwC CH
+Our limited assurance engagement focused on the 2020 sustainability indicators as published on Clariant’s website1 http://reports.clariant.com/2020/gri

 - The management and reporting processes to collect and aggregate the data as well as the control environment in relation to the data aggregation of these data.

-The reporting criteria used by Clariant are described in the internal reporting guidelines and define those procedures, by which the non-financial performance indicators are internally gathered, collated and aggregated.
+The reporting criteria used by Clariant are described in the internal reporting guidelines and define those procedures, by which the sustainability indicators are internally gathered, collated and aggregated.
 The internal guidelines are based on the GRI Sustainability Reporting Standards (GRI Standards) published by the Global Reporting Initiative (GRI).

-The accuracy and completeness of non-financial performance indicators are subject to inherent limitations given their nature and methods for determining, calculating and estimating such data.
-Our assurance report should therefore be read in connection with Clariant’s internal guidelines, definitions and procedures on non-financial performance reporting.
+The accuracy and completeness of sustainability indicators are subject to inherent limitations given their nature and methods for determining, calculating and estimating such data.
+Our assurance report should therefore be read in connection with Clariant’s internal guidelines, definitions and procedures on sustainability reporting.
 Further, the greenhouse gas quantification is subject to inherent uncertainty because of incomplete scientific knowledge used to determine emissions factors and the values needed to combine emissions of different gases.